rformassspectrometry/MsBackendHmdb/README.md

 which can be used to import and use MS2 spectrum data from HMDB xml files with the [Spectra](https://github.com/rformassspectrometry/Spectra) R package.

-For more information see the [vignette](vignettes/MsBackendHmdb.Rmd).
+For more information see the package vignette.